nodejs/Release/GOVERNANCE.md

-Members of the `releasers` sub-team are not required to attend the WG meetings and maintain their WG membership simply by participating in the release process.
+Members of the `releasers` sub-team are not required to attend the WG meetings and maintain their WG membership simply by participating in the release process at least once a year.

 Items are added to the WG agenda that are considered contentious or are modifications of governance, contribution policy,